 Loosen the soil

 Loosen the soil to help grass grow by working in a layer of organic matter and adding water according to plant needs.
 Combine 2 parts sand with 1 part well-rotted manure or compost before spreading over the rocky soil surface.
+You may want to try out the Mosser Lee ML1110 Desert Sand Soil Cover, which is an excellent choice for improving soil structure and providing needed drainage.

 Keep an eye on your plants, watering them when needed and fertilizing them as needed; this will ensure healthy growth for your grass.
 If you have trouble getting grass to take root, consider using a natural fertilizer like bone meal or blood meal instead of chemical additives which might be harmful to the environment Watch for signs that it’s time to reseed or replant—like browning leaves or dry roots